 Easiest meat sauce.
 Perfect for a quick dinner, or easy meal-prep.

-- To start, heat a large pot or dutch oven and brown ground beef.
+To start, heat a large pot or dutch oven and brown the ground beef.
 Add onions and garlic and season with salt and pepper to taste.
-Saute until onions are translucent.
+Saute until the onions are translucent.

-- At this point, you can stir in some kale or spinach for extra nutrients.
+At this point, you can stir in some kale or spinach for added nutrients.
 Serve with noodles, rice or potatoes.